gitbls/sdm/Docs/Disk-Encryption.md

 sdm supports enabling rootfs encryption configuration in two different ways:

 * sdm-integrated, using the `cryptroot` plugin
-* Standalone on RasPiOS and Debian Bookworm without needing all of sdm by using `sdm-cryptconfig` on your running system
+* Standalone on RasPiOS and Debian Bookworm and later without needing all of sdm by using `sdm-cryptconfig` on your running system

 These two methods are discussed in the following sections.